charyyev2000/charyyev2000/README.md

 <br>
 <br>
 I am <a href= "https://github.com/charyyev2000"><b> Myrat Charyyev. </b></a>
-Detail-oriented Front-End Developer | React.js with a zest of perseverance to solve the problem.
+Detail-oriented Front-End Developer | Next Js with a zest of perseverance to solve the problem.
 Why Front-End Development?
 Because you can create beautiful static design throught communication with a computer!
 What kind of scientific magic is that? 🤓

 ### Currently focusing on Front-End Development improvements